dhagmann/deliberation-assets/projects/volvovsky_reputation/observer_instructions.md

 # Unfortunately we couldn't match you in the first game.

-Don't worry, this actually gives you an advantage: you get to observe an agent before deciding to hire them if you wish.
+Don't worry, this actually gives you an advantage: you get to observe a game between one agent and one buyer, before deciding to hire the agent yourself.

 The buyer and agent will play **up to 5 rounds** of the game, if the buyer chooses to hire the agent for each round.

+Then you will have the chance to switch places with the buyer if you want to.

 ---